 What we’re looking for

 If you are a Penn undergraduate interested in this degree, we encourage you to contact your advisor to determine if you are eligible to submatriculate into the program.
-Students who have graduated from Philosophy, Politics and Economics degree programs in the US and abroad may be eligible to transfer up to three courses into the Master of Behavioral and Decision Sciences at the discretion of the faculty admissions committee.
 For students who have not taken the quantitative prerequisites for the master’s, Penn offers up to two summer courses in statistics and/or game theory/decision sciences to prepare them for admission.